siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 \begin{aligned}
 \text{positive ultrareal:}\quad &u^2,\\
 \text{inner opposition:}\quad &u \text{ and } -u,\\
-\text{negative value:}\quad &(iu)^2 = -u^2.
+\text{minus-signed value:}\quad &(iu)^2 = -u^2.
 \end{aligned}
 $$

-A negative real value is an imaginary-square value:
+A minus-signed real value is an imaginary-square value:

 $$
 -U = (iu)^2
 $$

 This is not an ultrareal.
-It is a rotated square-value.
+It is a rotated square-value: a value returned through a turn in the inner layer.

-The claim is not that old algebra cannot manipulate negative symbols.
-The claim is that negative numbers are not ultrareal magnitudes.
-They are marks of rotation, opposition, removal, cancellation, or comparison in the layer beneath positive value.
+The claim is not that old algebra cannot manipulate minus signs.
+The claim is that the ultrareal layer has no negative magnitude.
+Minus signs mark rotation, opposition, removal, cancellation, or comparison in the layer beneath positive value.